brendenwest/it122/1_intro_to_node/notes.rst

 If time permits, we will cover based web application hosting.

-Client-server architecture terminology
+Client-Server architecture terminology
 ####
 - Client = browser = front-end
-- Server = a remote ‘back-end’ computer
+- Server = a remote ‘back-end’ service that responds to requests
-- Full-stack = front-end & back-end
+- Full-stack = full spectrum of front-end & back-end applications
-- Clients send ‘requests’ to server and receive ‘responses’ back
+- Clients send ‘requests’ to a server and receive ‘responses’ back
 - Server may run applications in a variety of programming languages (e.g. Node.js, Java, C#, PHP, Python)
 - Server may connect to other specialized back-end computers (e.g. database, file storage, image server, message queue, etc.)